MA in Sustainable Development

 Agricultural and Resource Economics

 Linzie, Amy, "Renewing Community Food Sovereignty Through Urban Agriculture in Havana, Cuba and Mexico City, Mexico" (2010).
 Capstone Collection.
-Paper 2335.
+2335.